 Registered Sex Offender Access Policy

-Adopted September 2009; Last Revised October 2019.
+Adopted September 2009; Last Revised February 2023.

 Background checks will be performed using the National Sex Offender Registry on all employees, applicant, potential employees, and volunteers, including library board members or potential library board members, who are or will be working on library property.
 Violations of this policy will be immediately reported to law enforcement and violators will lose all library privileges.
-Individuals may appeal the policy, as it relates to them, in writing to the Library Board of Trustees.
+Individuals may appeal the library’s decision, as it relates to them, in writing to the Library Board of Trustees.

 Policy Reviewed, Revised & Scheduled for review by the Clinton Public Library Board of Trustees